-We can generate a Zero Trust test case using an example from the "BMC" row in the table above:
+We can generate a Zero Trust test case using an example from the "BMC" row in the table on the previous page:

-- A subject system on the network is an HPE Gen9 server using iLO4, HP's "integrated lights out BMC" module. - A process (or person) wants to store critical or sensitive data on this server. - But as this post explains, this BMC module has been actively exploited in ransomware attacks known as iLOBLeed, and it is difficult to tell whether an implant is at work on this HPE server without doing a firmwarelevel scan.

-• Do we trust it?
+- A subject system on the network is an HPE Gen9 server using iLO4, HP's "integrated lights out BMC" module. - A process (or person) wants to store critical or sensitive data on this server. - But as this post explains, this BMC module has been actively exploited in ransomware attacks known as iLOBLeed, and it is difficult to tell whether an implant is at work on this HPE server without doing a firmwarelevel scan. - Do we trust it?
 Or do we explicitly distrust it?

 To answer this question, we need to reliably verify the code within the BMC itself.
 However, this can be easier said than done.
-Not only does it require firmware and BMC expertise, the iLOBleed threat is designed to prevent patching of the firmware, yet will report false information in order to appear that the device has been updated.
+Not only does it require firmware and BMC expertise, the iLOBleed threat actively tries to prevent the device from being updated and then reports false information in order to appear that the update was successful.
 So in reality the device is vulnerable and compromised, yet traditional security and vulnerability scans see it as safe.
-To close this gap, agencies need independent, purpose-built visibility into low-level code, firmware, and components within their assets.
+To close this gap, teams need independent, purpose-built visibility into low-level code, firmware, and components within their assets.